astrohart/xyLOGIX.Core.Extensions.VS2019/xyLOGIX.Core.Extensions/README.md

 ##### Summary

-Writes a list variable out as a set {1,2,3,4} e.g., as in mathematics.
+Writes a list variable out as a Pythonic list, i.e., [1,2,3,4].
 Stops past the tenth item.

 ##### Returns